Exploring Lake Tekapo & Mount John

 - Check the weather forecast before you go to see if it is showing favourable hiking conditions.
 In your day pack you should always carry at least one extra layer of clothing, some snacks and plenty of water.

 On day three of our Masterpiece tour, we hike to the top of Mount John to get the best views over Lake Tekapo.
 One of our guides will drive up to the summit to collect us after we’ve had our fill of beauty.
-Afterwards, we’ll stop off at the Church of the Good Shepherd New Zealand, and the statue of the sheepdog for some photos before grabbing a coffee and hitting the road to Christchurch for our next adventure!
+Afterwards, we’ll stop off at the Church of the Good Shepherd, and the statue of the sheepdog for some photos before grabbing a coffee and hitting the road to Christchurch for our next adventure!

 If you want to find out more about the incredible 5-14 day hiking tours we run in New Zealand, you can request a free copy of our brochure here.